radhakrishnak/duckduckgo/README.md

 **To get involved with the DuckDuckGo community, head over to our [community platform](https://dukgo.com/)!**

 #### **Develop (or improve) instant answers**
-  If you're a developer and you want to create your own instant answer, check out our developer's guide to creating an instant answer.
-You can also help fix current issues or discuss with the community how to make our instant answers better.
+  If you're a developer and you want to create your own instant answer, or if you'd like to help fix current issues please read the **[DuckDuckHack Vision](documentation/duckduckhack_vision.md)** to get started!

-## Next Steps

- - To start developing an instant answer, please read the **[DuckDuckHack Vision](documentation/duckduckhack_vision.md)**
- - Or, to submit/discuss ideas and get involved with the community please visit our **[community website](https://duck.co)** and our **[ideas companion site](http://ideas.duckduckhack.com/)**

 ## DuckDuckHack Documentation Index